jgdavey/unicornleap/README.md

 # Unicornleap

 A reimplementaion of KevinLiddle/unicornleap using CoreAnimation, now in Swift!

-Requires OS X 10.9 or greater.
+Versions in the 1.x branch require OS X 10.9 or greater.
+Versions in the 2.x branch require OS X 10.11 or greater.

 ## Installation